Engin-Boot/capture-behavior-of-a-visit-counter-muskan01/needs-director.md

 Scenario: Show patient visits during working days and holidays

-  Given - Hospital is working
-  And - There are two separate registers for working days and holidays When - Patient admits in hospital
+  Given - There is a system for ID allotment and report generation When - Patient visits the hospital
+  And - ID issues to the patient
+  And - ID allotment system is updated
-  Then - Make entry in the respective register
+  Then - report is generated according to the ID allotment system

 Scenario: Compute parking slots to reserve for visiting specialists

-  Given - Hospital is working and has parking
+  Given - Specialist's visit is scheduled
-  When - A vehicle enters
+  And - there are sensors which tells the no. of empty slots And - there are three spots reserved for specialist's vehicle When - A vehicle enters
-  And - checks if it is a specialist's vehicle or not And - if there are more than 3 free slots
+  And - it is a specialist's vehicle
-  Then - give one slot to the vehicle (!specialists) And - give one of the three  reserved spot to specialist
+  Then - give one of the three reserved spot to specialist